-- Q: May I opt-out of Smart Savings? - A: You cannot opt out unless you are one of the retirees who enrolled in the program voluntarily.
-However, under current County rules, you and your spouse or partner may choose to have two individual health insurance policies instead of one family policy under Smart Savings. - Q: Will Smart Savings result in a reduction in health benefits? - A: No. Smart Savings maintains the same level of benefits to the employees/retirees and their families. - Q: I am married to another Nassau County employee and we do not have any children.
+- Q: May I opt-out of Smart Savings? - A: You cannot opt out of the program voluntarily.
+However, under current County rules, you and your spouse may choose to have two individual health insurance policies instead of one family policy. - Q: Will Smart Savings result in a reduction in health benefits? - A: No. Smart Savings maintains the same level of benefits to the employees/retirees and their families. - Q: I am married to another Nassau County employee and we do not have any children.
 Can we get two individual health, dental and optical insurance policies instead of one family policy? - A: Yes.
 You may take two individual health, dental and optical insurance policies instead of one family policy.
-However, you will not receive the health buy back or the reimbursement.

-- Q: Can my spouse and I switch who is the primary person and who is the dependent? - A: Yes.
+However, you will not receive the Smart Saving Buyback check or reimbursement for out of pocket expenses. - Q: Can my spouse and I switch who is the primary person and who is the dependent? - A: Yes.
 You may change which spouse or partner is primary and which is the dependent once a year during the open enrollment period.
-The change will be effective as of January 1 following the open enrollment period. - Q: What happens if I am the dependent on the policy and my spouse dies or we get a divorce? - A: If you are an active employee or a retiree you and your eligible dependents will be covered under your own policy. - Q: How will I receive my Smart Savings health insurance Buyback reimbursement? - A: The Buyback amount, currently \$2,000, is paid to employees through a payroll check.
+The change will be effective as of January 1 following the open enrollment period. - Q: What happens if I am the dependent on the policy and my spouse dies or we get a divorce? - A: If you are an active employee or a retiree you and your eligible dependents will be covered under your own policy should your spouse pre-decease you. - Q: How will I receive my Smart Savings health insurance Buyback check? - A: The Buyback amount, currently \$2,000, is paid to employees through a payroll check.
 Retirees enrolled in the Smart Savings program also receive the Buyback amount.
 For these retirees, checks will be issued in the beginning of the year for which the coverage is being declined.
+The

-The Buyback amount is taxable, and will be reported to the IRS in the W-2 for employees and on a MISC-1099 for retirees. - Q: What happens if the health insurance Smart Saving amount is not enough to cover my out-of-pocket medical expenses? - A: If a Smart Savings enrollee has to pay more out-of-pocket medical expenses above the buyback amount, the County will reimburse the enrollee for any costs that exceed the buyback amount if those costs would otherwise have been covered by the second family policy. - Q: How do I get reimbursed if I have out of pocket expenses over the buyback amount? - A: If your out-of-pocket medical expenses for a single year exceed the Buyback amount, currently \$2,000, you must send a Reimbursement Form along with copies of your Explanation of Benefits ("EOB") or receipts to the Plan Administrator (Complete Management Solutions).
+Buyback amount is taxable and will be reported to the IRS in the W-2 for active employees and on a MISC-1099 for retired employees.

+- Q: What happens if the health insurance Smart Saving Buyback amount is not enough to cover my out-of-pocket medical expenses? - A: If a Smart Savings enrollee has to pay more out-of-pocket medical expenses above the buyback amount, the County will reimburse the enrollee for any costs that exceed the buyback amount if those costs would otherwise have been covered by the second family policy. - Q: How do I get reimbursed if I have out of pocket expenses over the Buyback amount? - A: If your out-of-pocket medical expenses for a single year exceed the Buyback amount, currently \$2,000, you must send a Reimbursement Form along with copies of your Explanation of Benefits ("EOB") or receipts to the Plan Administrator (RR Health Strategies).
 Once it is determined, based on the submitted receipts and EOBs, that the expenses would have been covered by a second family health insurance policy, you will be reimbursed for the amount in excess of the buy back.